 Boat-based surveys with distance estimation are a well-established method of surveying marine wildlife such as seabirds and marine mammals.
-This chapter describes the study design and protocols used while collecting and post-processing boat survey data for the Mid-Atlantic Baseline Studies Project.
-These survey data are summarized in Chapter 8, and are used in subsequent analyses in Chapters 10-12.
-Chapter 10 examines the spatial relationship between feeding seabirds and acoustically detected prey (detected via use of a scientific echo sounder) along boat survey transects.
-Chapters 11 and 12 use data from boat-based surveys alongside environmental covariate data to predict seabird abundance throughout the study area (with Chapter 12 building off of model development presented in Chapter 11).
-This boat survey protocol is also referenced alongside digital video aerial survey data in Part IV of this report (Chapters 13-19), including comparisons of the two survey methods and efforts aimed at integrating data from both surveys.
+This chapter describes the study design and protocols used while collecting and post-processing boat survey data for the Maryland Project and Mid-Atlantic Baseline Studies projects.
+These survey data are summarized in Chapter 7, and are used in subsequent analyses in Chapters 9-14.
+Chapter 9 uses data from boat-based surveys alongside environmental covariate data to predict seabird abundance throughout the study area.
+This boat survey protocol is also referenced alongside digital video aerial survey data in Part IV of this report (Chapters 10-14), including comparisons of the two survey methods and efforts aimed at integrating data from both surveys.